Graphic Design - B.S.

-In Design Solutions Team I and II, senior-level students apply their knowledge to real-world problems through experiential education.
-Working from the John J. Bowen Center for Science and Innovation Design Center on campus, students provide design solutions for nonprofit organizations.
-Students hone their design skills by creating, editing and presenting visual collateral that includes branding/logo design; print peripherals, including pamphlets, posters, organizational identity kits and info graphics; video; motion graphics; and websites.
+In Design Team I and II, senior-level students apply their knowledge to real-world problems through experiential education.
+Working from the John J. Bowen Center for Science and Innovation Design Center on campus, students provide design solutions for community partners.
+Students hone their design skills by creating, editing and presenting visual collateral that includes branding/logo design; print peripherals, including pamphlets, posters, organizational identity kits and infographics; video; motion graphics; and websites.
 Students work in project teams supervised by faculty.

 Students complete the Senior Portfolio Assessment course, which guides them through the assembly of a comprehensive digital and physical portfolio that demonstrates their increasingly sophisticated mastery of design.
 With faculty guidance, students gather, revise and organize their best works as well as enhance their portfolios with additional advanced design projects.
 In the final week of the course, students present and defend their work to a select group of faculty and visiting industry professionals.
 This course is the springboard for students to start applying for internships and other experiential education opportunities that are required of the program.
 Students also show their work in the annual Senior Showcase Exhibit.